soumojit-dev/Python/README.md

 - Pattern Printing
 - Number Operations (e.g., reverse, palindrome, factorial)

+📄 Program List (with Descriptions)

+1. char_type_checker.py
+- Checks if an entered character is uppercase, lowercase, digit, or special character.

+2. count_digits.py
+- Counts the total number of digits in a number.

+3. factorial.py
+- Calculates the factorial of a number using a loop.

+4. fibonacci.py
+- Prints the Fibonacci series up to N terms.

+5. magic.py
+- Checks whether a number is a "magic number" (sum of digits divisible by 3 and 5).

+6. multiplication_table.py
+- Generates a multiplication table for a given number.

+7. natural_num_sum.py
+- Calculates the sum of the first N natural numbers.

+8. num_rev.py
+- Reverses the digits of a given number.

+9. prime.py
+- Checks whether a given number is a prime number.

+10. simple_calculator.py
+- Performs basic arithmetic operations based on user choice.

+11. str_rev.py
+- Reverses a string using a loop.

+12. vowels_str.py
+- Counts the number of vowels in a given string.

 🧠 Who This Is For
 - 💻 Students starting with Python from scratch
 - 🛠️ Developers brushing up on syntax or logic